-Vertebrobasilar occlusion poses difficult diagnostic issues and even when properly diagnosed has a poor prognosis and attempts at recanalization can be frustrating with a mortality rate as high as 44% .
-Newer studies highlight a better outcome when thrombectomy is carried out between six and twenty-four hours of the initial diagnosis of stroke.
+Vertebrobasilar occlusion poses difficult diagnostic issues and even when properly diagnosed has a poor prognosis.
+Newer studies highlight a better outcome when thrombectomy was carried out between six and twenty-four hours after an initial diagnosis of stroke.
 This paper reports a case where a patient suffered a vertebrobasilar stroke secondary to a traumatic bilateral vertebral arteries dissection was treated with late thrombectomy.